robot-education/robot-code/README.md

 This repo is set up to work directly with my FeatureScript backend document which can be found here:
 [Alex's FeatureScript Backend](https://cad.onshape.com/documents/00dd11dabe44da2db458f898/w/6c20cd994b174cc99668701f)

+Note: This repo is equipped to run with VSCode on Linux (specifically, WSL Ubuntu).

 # Onshape API

 A generic library for connecting with and using the Onshape API.